-Hydrometer color O an d'it's a
+Hydrometer color O and divine

-Туре А Type B Condition
+Type A Type B Condition

 GREEN BLUE Good

 DARK WHITE Charging necessary.
 Have battery checked by your Toyota dealer.

 CLEAR or LIGHT YELLOW RED Have battery checked by your Toyota dealer.

-NOTICE Do not refill the battery with water.
+Do not refill the battery with water.